 The BFDG relies on the overall framework set out in the WA Planning Commission's State Planning Policy 7.3 Residential Design Codes (R-Codes) Volume 1 and 2.
-Where there is a conflict, the requirements of this Activity Centre Plan and the BFDGs prevail.
+Where there is a conflict, the requirements of this Precinct Structure Plan and the BFDGs prevail.

-The below development standards in Table 4 are applicable to all subdivision and development within the activity centre plan area to be read in conjunction with the BFDGs and the R-Codes (Volume 1 and 2).
+The below development standards in Table 4 are applicable to all subdivision and development within the precinct structure plan area to be read in conjunction with the BFDGs and the R-Codes (Volume 1 and 2).

-For residential and mixed-use development, the following provisions of the R-Codes apply unless otherwise varied by LPS 3, this activity centre plan, the BFDG or any other local planning policy:
+For residential and mixed-use development, the following provisions in Table 3 of the R-Codes apply unless otherwise varied by LPS 3, this precinct structure plan, the BFDG or any other local planning policy: